-The Social Sciences Research Institute (SSRI) was founded in 2007 and consists of the following funding opportunities:
+The Social Sciences Research Institute (SSRI) was founded in 2007 and consists of the following funding and award opportunities:

 encourages collaboration of Rice Social Sciences faculty across disciplines for the development of larger projects leading to research grant proposals to outside funding agencies.